videlais/learning-ink-unity/introduction/index.md

 ## About the Author

 Hi, my name is Dan Cox.
 I've been writing tutorials, guides, and making videos on narrative game tools and engines for nine years (as of 2020).
 I've worked as the managing editor of the [Twine Cookbook](https://twinery.org/cookbook/), co-wrote the *Unofficial Ink Cookbook* with Taylor Howard, and have my own [YouTube channel](https://www.youtube.com/channel/UCTWJzxNdsIDHiYzGh-2Fd1w).
-I can found on [Twitter](https://twitter.com/Videlais).
+I can be found on [Twitter](https://twitter.com/Videlais).